 The hotel is still referred to as the “Flagship of the San Juans”.
 They’ve welcomed very famous personalities such as Oprah Winfrey, and US presidents such as Theodore Roosevelt and Herbert Hoover.
 Even King Leopold of Belgium stayed in one of Beaumont’s rooms.
 In 2013 Reader’s Digest named it to their Top 10 Hotels in the West.

-- To book, check prices or availability for Beaumont Hotel & Spa
+- Check prices, availability or book Beaumont Hotel & Spa

 1889 | Aspen’s Hotel Jerome